JANUS: A Difference-Oriented Analyzer For Financial Centralization Risks in Smart Contracts

 \section{Introduction}

 \IEEEPARstart{S}{olidity}, one of the most popular smart contract languages~\cite{hwang2020gap}, is supported by several blockchain platforms, e.g., Ethereum \cite{ethereum} and Binance Smart Chain \cite{bsc}.
 Solidity smart contracts have been widely adopted, managing digital assets valued at over \$10 billion \cite{marketcap}.
 However, some smart contracts introduce the risk of centralization in their attempt to facilitate the management of users (or claim to do so).
 For instance, the SoarCoin contract included a special function allowing the token issuer to retrieve tokens at no cost.
 Although developers claimed this feature was intended for airdrops and development activities, its misuse in June 2018 resulted in an Australian company losing assets worth \$6.6 million \cite{attack1}.
 A similar incident occurred with the Squid token in November 2021, causing financial losses of \$3.38 million for contract users \cite{attack2}.
-These cases highlight a common issue: contracts defining privileged accounts that can manage other users' assets without permission, thereby introducing centralization risks.
+These cases highlight a common issue: contracts defining privileged accounts that can manage other users' assets without permission, thereby introducing centralized risks.
 Such risks not only pose potential threats to contract users but can also lead to financial losses.
-Consequently, there is an urgent need for methods to detect and mitigate contract centralization risks to protect users' assets.
+Consequently, there is an urgent need for methods to detect and mitigate contract centralized risks to protect users' assets.

-Researchers have proposed automated detection methods for centralization risks in smart contracts.
-Pied-piper \cite{ma2023pied} identifies five common patterns of code associated with centralization risks.
+Researchers have proposed automated detection methods for centralized risks in smart contracts.
+Pied-piper \cite{ma2023pied} identifies five common patterns of code associated with centralized risks.
 It employs static Datalog analysis \cite{immerman1998descriptive} to detect contracts conforming to these patterns, followed by directed fuzzy testing \cite{bohme2017directed} to minimize false positives.
 Similarly, Tokeer \cite{zhou2024stop} focuses on transfer-related functional modules in contract code.
-It generates oracles based on four known rug pull contract patterns and uses Datalog analysis for detection.
-Rug pull contracts \cite{sun2024sok}, a type of malicious fraud contract, often incorporate code for asset transfer with centralization risks.
-Consequently, detection methods developed for rug pull contracts can also be applied to identify centralization risks in smart contracts.
+It generates oracles based on known rug pull contract patterns and uses Datalog analysis for detection.
+Rug pull contracts~\cite{sun2024sok}, a type of fraud contracts, often incorporate code for asset transfer with centralized risks.
+Consequently, detection methods developed for rug pull contracts can also be applied to identify centralized risks in smart contracts.